ember-learn/annual-community-survey/README.md

 # Ember Community Survey (Annual)

-To suggest that a new question should be added, or give feedback on an existing question, please file an issue.
+To suggest that a new question should be added to [the list of this year's questions](https://github.com/ember-learn/annual-community-survey/blob/master/2019/survey-questions.md), or give feedback on an existing question, please file an issue.

 ## 2019 Schedule